regularjs/guide/en/syntax/syntax.md

   ```

- the example a above is invalid.
+ the example above is invalid.

 --------------------------